 Tallinn in 1 Day

-We visited Tallinn on a Baltic Road Trip, travelling north on Route 4 (E67) which runs the length of Estonia, Latvia and into Lithuania and beyond.
-Tallinn also has an airport and train station which connect the city with other European countries.
+We visited Tallinn on a Baltic Road Trip, starting in Latvia and travelling north on Route 4 (E67), which runs the length of Estonia.
+Tallinn also has an airport and a train station, which connect the city with many other European countries and beyond.
+Lennart Meri Tallinn Airport, which markets itself as the world’s cosiest airport, is just south of the city centre.
+There are frequent buses between the two.
+Tickets cost €2.

-Getting Around
+Getting Around Tallinn

 We stayed at the Metropol Hotel on the northern edge of the city, a short walk from both the old town and the port.